Veriphi-labs/veriphi/README.md

 ## Prerequisites

-You’ll need the following installed:
+You’ll need the following installed, depending on which interfaces you want to use:

 - **Rust toolchain**
   - `rustup`, `cargo`, (install from [here](https://www.rust-lang.org/tools/install))